Mixtures of self-propelled particles interacting with asymmetric obstacles: Rectification and vorticity

-To investigate how rectification is affected by speed diversity, we show in Fig.~\ref{MeanV}a the mean velocity in $x$, $\langle v_x \rangle$, averaged over particles and time instants within the steady state, as a function of $\delta$.
+To investigate how rectification is affected by speed diversity, we show in Fig.~\ref{MeanV}a the mean velocity in $x$, $\langle v_x \rangle$, averaged over particles and over time instants within the steady state, as a function of $\delta$ (type I analysis).
 As a control, we also show that $\langle v_y \rangle$ is essentially zero, as expected.
-More importantly, $\langle v_x \rangle$ increases with $\delta$, indicating an \textit{amplification} of rectification currents that is induced solely by speed diversity (remember that each type corresponds to $50$\% of all particles and the system-average self-propulsion speed does not change with $\delta$).
-By looking at $\langle v_x \rangle$ for each particle type in Fig.~\ref{MeanV}b, we see that, indeed, as $\delta$ increases, the faster particles undergo a rectification \textit{increase} which is larger than the rectification \textit{decrease} of the slower particles, even though their self-propulsion speeds were varied by the same amounts, in magnitude.
-Indeed, the average speed of fast particles is larger than the na\"ive dependence proportional to $1+\delta$, a manifestation of significant interaction effects.
-The slow particles for low $\phi$ do follow the na\"ive dependence proportional to $1-\delta$ is followed, interactions dominate for higher $\phi$.
+Notably, $\langle v_x \rangle$ increases with $\delta$, indicating an \textit{amplification} of rectification.
+Such amplification is induced solely by speed diversity since each particle type corresponds to $50$\% of all particles and thus the system-average self-propulsion speed does not change with $\delta$.
+By looking at $\langle v_x \rangle$ for each particle type in Fig.~\ref{MeanV}b, we see that, indeed, as $\delta$ increases, the fast particles undergo a rectification \textit{increase} which is larger than the rectification \textit{decrease} of the slow particles, even though their self-propulsion speeds were varied by the same magnitude $\delta$.
+Indeed, $\langle v_x \rangle$ for the fast particles is larger than the na\"ive dependence $1+\delta$, a manifestation of significant cooperative effects (more below).
+While for the slow particles at low $\phi$ the na\"ive dependence $1-\delta$ is followed, interactions dominate for higher $\phi$.
 As a result, the $\langle v_x \rangle$ of the slow particles is also larger than its na\"ive estimate $1-\delta$.